Edie Farwell, Co-Founder and Director

 Stephen Leslie, Sustainable Farming

-Stephen Leslie owns Cedar Mountain Farm at Cobb Hill Cohousing.
+Stephen Leslie owns Cedar Mountain Farm at Cobb Hill Ecovillage.
 Along with is wife, Kerry Gawalt, and daughter Maeve, he manages a small dairy herd of Jersey cows and a horse-powered community supported agriculture (CSA) market garden.
-Stephen leads our Farmers Apprenticeship program.
+Stephen leads our Farm Program.

 Carl Bielenberg, Better World Workshop